School Choice: A Subject Both Candidates Support

 Romney says he wants to give every student trapped in a failing school the chance to attend a better school.
-He supports private school vouchers in states where they're allowed, but his main focus is on creating more public-school choices.
+He supports private-school vouchers in states where they're allowed, but his main focus is on creating more public-school choices.

-RICK HESS: Reality is, a lot of schools don't necessarily want these kids.
-You're bringing in kids from low-performing schools.
-These kids are going to drag down your performance."
+"[The] reality is, a lot of schools don't necessarily want these kids," Hess says.
+"You're bringing in kids from low-performing schools; these kids are going to drag down your performance."

 The other problem Romney's school choice proposal faces is within his own party.
-Many Republicans would rather not have the federal government involved in education at all.
-Again, Rick Hess.
+Many Republicans would rather not have the federal government involved in education at all, Hess says.

-HESS: Part of the tension for Governor Romney is how do you balance this notion of using federal dollars and federal leverage to expand options and expand choice without writing, you know, statute and writing policy with a very heavy hand?
+"Part of the tension for Gov. Romney is: How do you balance this notion of using federal dollars and federal leverage to expand options and expand choice without writing policy with a very heavy hand?" he says.

-"We know now that charter schools for disadvantaged children don't perform any better on average than regular public schools with disadvantaged children.
-In fact, they perform slightly worse on average.
+"We know now that charter schools for disadvantaged children don't perform any better on average than regular public schools ... in fact, they perform slightly worse on average," Rothstein says.